wyoibc/2023repres_popgen/Intro_beartooth.md

 At some point, you will need to upload data from your local computer to Beartooth or download data/results from Beartooth onto your local computer.
 There are a few ways to do this. `rsync` and `scp` are both commands that allow you to transfer files over a secure connection.
 You can find some good scp documentation [here]( https://linuxize.com/post/how-to-use-scp-command-to-securely-transfer-files/) and rsync documentation [here](https://www.digitalocean.com/community/tutorials/how-to-use-rsync-to-sync-local-and-remote-directories#using-rsync-to-sync-with-a-remote-system).

 Alternately, you can use [Cyberduck](https://cyberduck.io/download/).
-It also used to be impossible to use `scp` pr `rsync` on Windows and so need Cyberduck or a similar program was necessary, like [Filezilla](https://filezilla-project.org/) or [WinSCP](https://winscp.net/eng/index.php).
+It also used to be impossible to use `scp` or `rsync` on Windows and so need Cyberduck or a similar program was necessary, like [Filezilla](https://filezilla-project.org/) or [WinSCP](https://winscp.net/eng/index.php).
 I believe this has changed recently, but I am not sure.

 I use Cyberduck for the vast majority of my file transfers and also for most of my file editing.
 I typically only use `scp` or `rsync` when transferring large or many files, in which case these options offer significantly faster upload/download.